mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Healer, Saint-in-Making, Voice of Compassion **Age:** 45 | **Alignment:** Lawful Good
+**Role:** Healer, Saint-in-Making, Voice of Compassion

+### Background

 Sister Marian runs a free clinic in Goldreach's poorest district.
 Known for healing anyone—criminals, monsters, enemies.
 Some call her a saint; others call her dangerously naive.

+### Connections
-**Connections:** Beloved by the poor.
+Beloved by the poor.
 Church hierarchy is uncomfortable with her.
 The Syndicate leaves her clinic alone (even criminals need healers).
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Has healed Syndicate bosses and Inquisition prisoners—never refuses.
-Once harbored a fugitive she knew was guilty.
-Hears a voice she believes is Sera.
+1. Has healed Syndicate bosses and Inquisition prisoners—never refuses.
+2. Once harbored a fugitive she knew was guilty.
+3. Hears a voice she believes is Sera.
+}}

+## Hooks
+- Healing services.
-**Hooks:** Healing services.
-Could be threatened to pressure players.
-Might need protection from someone she healed who turned on her.
+- Could be threatened to pressure players.
+- Might need protection from someone she healed who turned on her.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}